-This edition was published by Orbit on May 13, 2014 in paperback and has 403 pages.
+It is part of the , series and is a This urban fantasy is a paperback edition that was published by Orbit on May 13, 2014 and has 403 pages.

 First in the Crescent City urban fantasy series, which is a spin-off from the House of Comarré series, and revolving around Augustine.
 It starts in 2040 before fast forwarding to 2068.
 Based in New Orleans with a couple focus on Augustine Robelais and Harlow Goodwin.